LoyolaChicagoBooks/introcs-csharp/rst/rational.rst

 following individually explicitly named variables.
 This has allowed us to follow loops clearly after the code is written.
-The pictorial version with multiple object references and method calls is also useful for checking on code that is written.
+The pictorial version with multiple object references and method calls is also useful for checking on code that is written with many object references.

-When first *writing* code, a picture of the setup of the references in your data is also helpful.
+When first *writing* code with object references that you are manipulating, a picture of the setup showing the references in your data is also helpful.
 New object-oriented programmers often have a hard time referring to the data they want to work with.
 If you have a picture of the data relationships